 Ship accommodation; all onboard meals and entertainment; butler service; complimentary beverages (select wines, champagne, spirits, bottled water, specialty coffees, juices and soft drinks); onboard gratuities (except spa and salon); parka; Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table; 1 hour of internet access per guest/per day for passengers booked in Adventurer, Explorer, View, Vista, and Veranda Suites; unlimited internet access for passengers booked in Medallion, Silver, Grand, and Owner’s Suites.
 Subject to change without notice.

-Airfare; government fees and taxes; transfers and luggage handling; passport expenses; items of a personal nature; air charter package ($445 per person) one-way between Oslo and Longyearbyen and includes applicable transfers between the Longyearbyen airport/pier; fuel surcharge may apply.
+Airfare; government fees and taxes; transfers and luggage handling; passport and visa expenses; travel insurance; items of a personal nature; air charter package ($445 per person) one-way between Longyearbyen and Oslo; Wifi; fuel surcharge may apply.